SOM-Research/bigboss/README.md

 - **`conductAnalyzer`**: Analyzes comments for adherence to a predefined code of conduct and generates appropriate responses.
 - **`cocAnalyzer`**: Processes and evaluates code of conduct (CoC) files, identifies ethical patterns, and detects compliance with Contributor Covenant guidelines.

+These services are integrated with GitHub Actions to automate the analysis and management of comments and CoC files in OSS repositories.
+See the [GitHub Actions Integration](#github-actions-integration) section for more details.

 ---

 ## **Overview**